Murphy-Hanrehan Park Reserve

 Due to recent rain storms, a southern part of the Murphy Hanrehan Horse Trail will be closed (fenced off) between intersections 40 and 41.
 For safety purposes, it is vital to stay off these areas.

-With over 10 miles of trail and loops rated from easy to advanced, Murphy-Hanrehan Park Reserve is a favorite spot for mountain biking in the Twin Cities.
+With over 10 miles of trail and loops rated from easy to advanced, Murphy-Hanrehan Singletrack Trail is a favorite spot for mountain biking in the Twin Cities.
 The trails are designed and maintained in partnership with volunteers from Minnesota Off-Road Cyclists.

 The course is open year round.
 With consideration for the sensitive nature of the trail and our sustainability efforts, mountain bike trails will be closed during wet conditions.
 Call Murphy-Hanrehan Park Reserve to check trail conditions, or check the Minnesota Off-Road Cyclists website.